mtnbikenc/dcaf/docsite/source/bare_metal_os_module.rst

 Create the Inventory
 --------------------

-To use the Bare-Metal-OS automation create the inventory and variable files then run the playbook(s).

 The CSC DCAF inventory is located in the ``/opt/autodeploy/projects/inventory`` folder and is the central inventory for all modules.
 It is based on the Ansible